Ottawa Hospital morgues are full, bodies left with 'makeshift refrigeration,' union says | CBC News

 Hospital says it's working to reduce capacity issues 'as quickly as possible and with the greatest of care'

-Morgues at two Ottawa Hospital locations are full, resulting in some bodies being stored in unexpected places, including conference rooms, patient rooms and parts of the emergency department, according to the local health-care workers union.
+Morgues at two Ottawa Hospital locations are full, leaving hospital workers to find bodies in unexpected places, including conference rooms, patient rooms, and parts of the emergency department, according to the local health-care workers union.

 Housekeepers and other staff have been startled to walk into unrefrigerated rooms and find deceased covered up, said Lou Burri, president of CUPE Local 4000.